bracytrae/bracytrae/README.md

 I’m working toward becoming a software engineer who builds clear, accessible systems for neurodivergent people, caregivers, learners, and behavioral health teams.

-Building and uplifting other people is when I feel most alive & I love collaborating on concepts with others about things I enjoy, including philosophy, programming, of course, science, math, etc. & I love resolving problems and just helping; it's so important to me that others around me feel uplifted.
+Building and uplifting other people is when I feel most alive & I love collaborating on concepts with others about things I enjoy, including philosophy, programming, of course, science, math, etc. & I love resolving problems and just helping; it's so important to me that others around me feel ok.

 ---